Corentin Caudron and Jennifer Lewicki (2019-present)

 Institut de Recherche Geologiques et Minières, Yaounde, Cameroon

 G.T. is the Cameroonian pioneer on the infamous Lakes Nyos and Monoun.
 As the first Ph.D. student of Minoru Kusakabe (Misasa University, Japan) G.T. paved the road for the next generation of his Cameroonian colleagues.
 G.T. was the chief organizer of the CVL9 Workshop (March 2016).
 As a recognition for serving his country, during CVL9, G.T. received the title of Chevalier de la République du Cameroun, in name of the Cameroonian President, Paul Biya.

 Agnes Mazot (2010-present)

 Geological and Nuclear Sciences, Wairakei, New Zealand

 A.M. was the first to make the CO2 accumulation chamber float on active crater lakes.
-From Indonesia to Italy passing Mexico, since 2008 she makes her chamber float on New Zealand’s volcanic lakes Rotomahana, Ruapehu, etc. A.M., together with B.W.C., will organize CVL10-New Zealand in 2019.
+From Indonesia to Italy passing Mexico, since 2008 she makes her chamber float on New Zealand’s volcanic lakes Rotomahana, Ruapehu, etc. A.M., together with B.W.C., organized CVL10-New Zealand in 2019.

 Franco Tassi (2010-present)

 Università degli Studi di Firenze, Florence, Italy

 F.T. put many unstudied volcanoes -with or without lakes- on the map with his complete fluid geochemical approach and style.
 F.T. is the most “limnological” and “wet” among the gas geochemists.
 Besides being a key CVL SC member, F.T. is the Leader of our “Sister Commission” IAVCEI-CCVG (2013-present).
 F.T. is tutor of many Italian, Chilean and Argentinan youngsters, creating a steady flux from below of great scientists to assure the future of both CVL and CCVG.
-F.T. is co-author of the first Monograph on Volcanic Lakes (Springer, 2015), of the Copahue volume, and, together with R. Mora-Amador and O. Vaselli of the Poás volume (in prep.) of the Springer IAVCEI Series Active volcanoes of the world.
+F.T. is co-author of the first Monograph on Volcanic Lakes (Springer, 2015), of the Copahue volume, and, together with R. Mora-Amador and O. Vaselli of the Poás volume (2019) of the Springer IAVCEI Series Active volcanoes of the world.

 Raúl Mora-Amador (2013-present)